EasyPost/easy-ui/easy-ui-react/README.md

 ### Server Rendering

-When server rendering an app that uses Easy UI and React <18, your app must wrapped with a singleton instance of React Aria's `SSRProvider`.
+When server rendering an app that uses Easy UI and React <18, your app must be wrapped with a single instance of React Aria's `SSRProvider`.
 If an app is using an additional version of React Aria, ensure there's only one version of `@react-aria/ssr` using NPM's `overrides` or Yarn's `resolutions` property.

 ## Development